jrojas7/Test_Project/README.md

 About the test cases:
 - I added videos for all the test cases (3 TCs).
-- The test case for register users in the site, is using fake data from an imported library, it uses data from the library in the registration form, so this saves time, and is useful when creating test cases for filling forms.
+- The test case for register users in the site, is using fake data from an imported library added as a dependency in the POM file, it uses data from the library in the registration form, so this saves time, and is useful when creating test cases for filling forms.
 - About the test case to buy a product in the Ecommerce site, the code was completed and it was working, but I updated the software and it broke out at the middle of the test.
 Please, feel free to review the code.